How to Highlight Text in Excel (7 Easy Ways)

 • Go back to the Excel workbook and select the whole data table.

-• Press Alt+F8 together to open the Macro window, where you will select the Highlight_Multiple code and hit Run.
+• Select the Highlight_Multiple code and hit Run.

 Running the Code to Highlight Multiple Text in Excel

-• After this, an input box will appear where you will write down the texts you want to highlight.
+• An input box will appear where you will write down the texts you want to highlight.
 We put “Pencil,3,2” in the box since we want to highlight it in the data table.
+Separate each string with a comma (without spaces).

 Giving Input to Highlight